 12 Fall Fundraising Ideas Inspired by the Back-to-School Season

-Fall is an advantageous time for nonprofits because students are heading back to school.
-This provides a chance for your organization to rally supporters around your cause in new ways.
-Increase donations and expand your reach this back-to-school season with these fall fundraising ideas.
+Fall is an advantageous time for nonprofits because students are heading back to school and eager to socialize with their friends.
+School-themed fundraiser ideas are perfect for this time of year.
+These seasonal events provide a chance for your organization to rally supporters around your cause in new ways.
+Increase donations and expand your reach this back-to-school season with some creative fall fundraising ideas.

 1. Host a Homecoming Event